Thermal Processing of Agricultural Wastes

-Agricultural wastes encompasses all agricultural wastes such as straw, stem, stalk, leaves, husk, shell, peel, pulp, stubble, etc. which come from cereals (rice, wheat, maize or corn, sorghum, barley, millet), cotton, groundnut, jute, legumes (tomato, bean, soy) coffee, cacao, tea, fruits (banana, mango, coco, cashew) and palm oil.
+Agricultural wastes encompasses all agricultural wastes such as straw, stem, stalk, leaves, husk, shell, peel, pulp, stubble, etc. which come from cereals (rice, wheat, maize or corn, sorghum, barley, millet), cotton, groundnut, jute, legumes (tomato, bean, soy) coffee, coconut, cacao, tea, fruits (banana, mango, coco, cashew) and palm oil.

 A wide range of thermal technologies exists to convert the energy stored in agricultural wastes to more useful forms of energy.
 These technologies can be classified according to the principal energy carrier produced in the conversion process.
 The major methods of thermal conversion are combustion in excess air, gasification in reduced air, and pyrolysis in the absence of air.